polonez-byte-112/polonez-byte-112/README.md

 I love writing in SQL and  In the last two languages listed above.
 </p>

+<br/><br/>

+Apart from Programming I love  running, ice-skating and play old retro games from NES.

+Especialy "Legend of Zelda" and "Galaga"

 Recently I started my IT studies where I more focus on programming than study.
 <br/><br/>